yahoo/FEL/README.md

 with two datastructures, one big hash and compressed word and entity vectors.
 The hash is generated out of a datapack that records __counts__ of phrases and entities that co-ocur together.
 This counts might come from different sources, for instance anchor text and query logs.
 In anchor text, whenever there is a link to a corresponding entity page we would store the anchor and the entity counds.
 In a query log whenever there is a click to an entity page, we would update the query and entity counts.
-The word and entity vector files are compressed vector (duh) representations that account for the contexts in which the word/entity appears.
+The word and entity vector files are compressed vector  representations that account for the contexts in which the word/entity appears.
 Word vectors can be generated using general tools like word2vec, whereas the library provides a way to learn the entity vectors.